Soypete/WebServices-in-3-weeks/database/README.md

 ## Exercise 1

-Use the appropriate database driver and go module to connect to the provided postgres database.
-The username and password are provided by the instructor (See below if completing independently).
-Once you have connected run a query based on the following schema...

-TODO: include an ERD or other schema docs.
+In your server project, add your preferred database driver and connect to the database in the main function (if you missed day one's exercises or have them in a different location using the [ex-1-connection/main.go](ex-1-connection/main.go)).
+After you have connected and verified your connection, explore the database.
+Make sure to query the database's users table and handle the error.
+Try running `SELECT`, `INSERT`, and `UPDATE` statements

+### Follow up questions:

+* what kind of package organization would make sense for organizing your database logic?
+* what data base driver did you pick?
+* did the data persist?

-_NOTE_: If you are completeling this indepently.
-You can run postgres locally in a docker container using the following command.
+_NOTE_: If you are not using postgres or are completeling this indepently.
+You can run many datbases locally using docker.
+Below is an example of running postgres locally in a docker container.
+You will need to `CREATE` your tables and `INSERT` data into the table.

 ```
 docker pull postgres